vlafmeister/Spaceship-OS/README.md

 ## About

 SpaceshipBSD is a persistent live system for flash drives, based on FreeBSD.
+The system is suitable for both beginners and professionals.

 ## Documentation